The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 In addition, the MFM result converges quickly with resolution, shown in Fig.~\ref{fig:turbulence_res}.
-As the dip moves towards smaller scales, the overall spectrum becomes closer to the Kolmogorov one.
-At the highest resolution considered, it almost perfectly resembles the expected Kolmogorov slope over a wide range of scales.
+As the dip moves towards smaller scales, the overall spectrum becomes even closer to the Kolmogorov one over a wider range of scales.
+At the highest resolution considered, it almost perfectly resembles the expected Kolmogorov slope over almost on order of magnitude of scales.